 2.4.18 Space Management and Tracking

+The As-Built model can be used to assess, manage and track spaces and associated resources within a project.
+A BIM database may be integrated with spatial tracking software to analyse the existing use of space, apply transition planning for renovations and refurbishment projects.

 2.4.19 Asset Management

+Asset management is the process of bi-directionally linking an As-Built Model database to an organised building management system which can be used to maintain and operate a facility and its assets.
+The assets may include buildings, infrastructure, systems and equipment which may be operated, maintained and upgraded.
+The process utilizes the data contained in an As-Built Model to populate an asset management system.
+The bi-directional link allows users to visualize an asset in the model before servicing it.
+The facility manager shall specify the data required for each element in the BIM PXP.

 2.4.20 Drawing Generation (Drawing Production)

 Drawing generation is the process of using BIM to produce 2D drawings, which shall be adopted in both design stage and construction stage.
 In design stage, BIM shall be used for design development with statutory plan development and submission to the approving authorities of the HKSARG including Buildings Department (BD), etc. The types of statutory plan shall include but not limited to the following items: